Monday, 25 July 2016

 Tucking into dinner at Rinjani Base Camp.
 Photo by Awenk Adventures.

 Lights out and we tried to sleep after that.
 It was tough trying to sleep with both excitement and anxiety infiltrating the mind and heart.
-The geckos around were not helping much - they happily frolicking on the headboards on the bed.
+The geckos around were not helping much - they were happily frolicking on the headboards of the bed.

 Rinjani Base Camp Lodge in the evening